stormpath/stormpath-dotnet-documentation/docs/login.rst

 If the login attempt is successful, you will receive a 200 OK response and the session cookies will be set on the response.
 (See :ref:`cookie_authentication`)

-If an error occurs, you'll get an error response that looks like this:
+If an error occurs, you'll get an error response:

 .. code-block:: json